bbgit/bbgit.github.io/README.md

-### Conditions as of May 21, 2025 at 5:36:37 PM CDT
+### Conditions as of May 21, 2025 at 5:41:57 PM CDT

 Temperature: 71.30 &deg;F

 Feels like: 71.30 &deg;F

-Humidity: 62%
+Humidity: 65%

-Wind Direction: ESE
+Wind Direction: SW

-Windspeed: 3.1 mph
+Windspeed: 0.0 mph

-Wind Gust: 3.8 mph
+Wind Gust: 0.0 mph

 ---